 - Reduce directions and corrections

-- Ask open-ended questions aimed to understand
+- Ask open-ended questions aimed to understand instead of teach

 - Use soothing tone of voice and empathetic non-verbals